-Often said in poker when someone has a winning hand, as the others ‘weep’ over their loss.
-The expression can also refer to things that may cause distress to others.
+The phrase “read ’em and weep” is often said in poker when someone has a winning hand, as the others “weep” over their loss.
+This expression can also refer to things that cause distress to others.

-Example: I was waiting in line to see a newly released comedy movie.
-It’s been getting great reviews, so I was excited to see it.
-However, the guy in front of me scooped up the last remaining ticket.
-Then he turned around and I recognized that jaw line from a mile away.
-It was Blake Miles, a bully from high school ten years ago!
+Example: I was waiting in line to get tickets for a newly released comedy movie.
+The guy in front of me, however, scooped up the last remaining ticket!
+Then, he turned to me while holding it between two of his greasy fingers.
+When I saw his face, I immediately recognized who it was.
+Blake Miles, a bully at my high school from ten years ago!

-“Oh, did you want this ticket?
-Read ’em and weep, chump!”
-Blake said as he tore it up right in front of my eyes.
+“Oh, did you want this?”
+Blake said with a heavy tone of sarcasm.
+“Well, read ’em and weep, chump!
+This ticket is mine now!”
+He then tore it in half.
 “No, Blake, not the movie ticket!”
 I shouted in disbelief.

 Read ‘Em And Weep – Its Origin